kocaslam/OVAMO_CUHK/README.md

 XXX

-Codes used for the exploratory analysis of fermentation, such as probiotics prebotics fermetnation to investigation new prebiotics and engineer new probiotics strains.
+Codes used for the exploratory analysis of fermentation, such as probiotics prebiotics fermentation to investigate new prebiotics and engineer new probiotics strains.

 There are a total of four parts: